What are Virtual Data Rooms?

 Document Signing

-Most data rooms are used to supply supporting confidential information around corporate transactions, M&A, private equity or venture capital transactions.
+Most data rooms are used to supply supporting confidential information about corporate transactions, M&A, private equity or venture capital transactions.
 Document signing is a key part of these transactions and is usually included with virtual data room products.

 How do I pick the best secure data room?